printto/SSD2018_SnakeAndLadder/README.md

 The board's size is 8x8.
 Players take turns to roll 1 die at a time.

 Progress:
+- Playable game.
-- Base GUI of the game.
+- GUI of the game.
-- Player amount selector in the start screen.
+- Select player amount in the start screen.

 Todo:
 - Implements snakes.